U.S. Women Stocking Up On Birth Control: What You Should Know

-U.S. women have been stocking up on birth control before Donald Trump’s Inauguration on Friday, Jan.
+U.S. women have been stocking up on birth control before Donald Trump’s inauguration on Friday, Jan.
 20. Many have feared they will lose access to free birth control and to the Affordable Care Act, which Trump plans to repeal.

 Many women have been taking their reproductive health into their own hands ever since Trump’s victory was announced back in November.
 Most have been stocking up on the morning-after pill, according to a report via the Huffington Post.
 Women have been taking to social media about stocking up on the pills after the GOP announced its plans to defund Planned Parenthood, do away with free birth control, and dismantle the Affordable Care Act last week.

 Plan B One-Step has a shelf life of four years.
 This emergency contraceptive is used within 72 hours of unprotected sex.
 The sooner you take, the soon that Plan B One-Step will work.
-It became available as an over the counter pill in 2006, followed by other reproductive healthcare victories such as the Affordable Care Act in 2010, which required insurance companies to cover contraception.
+It became available as an over-the-counter pill in 2006, followed by other reproductive healthcare victories such as the Affordable Care Act in 2010, which required insurance companies to cover contraception.

 Brooklyn-based writer Rachel Berkey told the Huffington Post that she stocked up on Plan B last week for herself, and many other women who are not able to purchase it on their own.